-Since I have been running every single day for over 3 years, mostly outside, and since I’ve run a marathon, three 25k’s, 14 half marathons, and numerous 5k and 10k races, I feel like I know a thing or two about running.
+Since I have been running every single day for nearly 6 years, mostly outside, and since I’ve run a marathon, three 25k’s, 14 half marathons, and numerous 5k and 10k races, I feel like I know a thing or two about running.
 I am not a professional or elite runner.
-I’ve never run a race.
+I’ve never won a race.
 I’m not a running coach or expert.

 Gear/Products I Use